inpsyde/composer-asset-compiler/README.md

 ### Configuration by environment

-When document package-level configuration above, it has been said  how the `env` configuration can be used to obtain different configuration values per environment.
+When package-level configuration was documented above, it has been said how the `env` configuration can be used to obtain different configuration values per environment.

-For root package, the `env` configuration property can be used in two ways.
+In root-level configuration, the `env` configuration property can be used in two ways.

 The first comes from the fact that root package is still a package, so anything has been said about package-level configuration applies to root-level configuration as well.